Custom Event Setup

 Selected Elements (0)

-The injury rate in powerlifting appears to be relatively low, at 1.0-4.4/1000 hours of training.
-For the purposes of this article, an injury is defined as pain or impairment of bodily function that affects powerlifting training.
-There is evidence that disordered eating behaviours and excessive alcohol consumption (5 standard drinks per week) are associated with musculoskeletal injuries.
-These individuals do not achieve optimal recovery after training, which is associated with greater susceptibility to injury.
+The injury rate in powerlifting appears to be relatively low, ranging from 1.0 to 4.4 per 1000 hours of training.
+For the purposes of this article, an injury is defined as a state of pain or impaired bodily function that affects powerlifting training.
+There is evidence that disordered eating behaviors as well as excessive alcohol consumption (5 standard drinks per week) are associated with musculoskeletal injuries.
+These individuals do not achieve optimal recovery after training, which is linked to a higher susceptibility to injuries.

 Injury-causing factors in powerlifting

-Injury-prone behaviours in powerlifting include a lack of optimal training progression.
-We need to be aware that ligaments and the nervous system take longer to regenerate than muscles, so testing your maxes every training session is not optimal in terms of regeneration and can lead to dangerous injuries.
-Both the lack of optimal technique (okay, let's agree that it will be individual for everyone, we are not striving for ‘textbook ideals’ because they do not exist) and the lack of optimal training progression contribute to the development of overload, which in turn leads to injury.
-Reduced adaptation to high or maximum loads during competition can contribute to a greater risk of injury.
-It is well known that training before a competition should be increasingly specific, as different training methods cause different physiological adaptations.
-The load or intensity of training is one of the main determinants, affecting not only the power and kinematics of the trained movement, but also neuromuscular structural adaptations.
-Therefore, selecting appropriate training loads and repetition ranges can reduce the risk of injury by improving adaptation.
+Injury-causing behaviors in powerlifting include the lack of optimal training progression.
+We must understand that ligaments and the nervous system take longer to recover than muscles, so testing maximum lifts every training session is not optimal for recovery and may lead to dangerous injuries.
+Both the lack of optimal technique (okay, let’s agree that for everyone it will be individual; we do not aim for “textbook ideals” because they do not exist) contributes to overloads, which in turn lead to injuries.
+Reduced adaptation to high or maximal loads during competitions may contribute to a greater risk of injury.
+It is known that training before competitions should become increasingly specific, as different training methods cause different physiological adaptations.
+Load or training intensity is one of the main factors affecting not only the power and movement mechanics of the trained motion but also neuromuscular structural adaptations.
+Therefore, selecting appropriate training loads and repetition ranges can reduce injury risk by improving adaptation.

-Research on bench presses has shown that using a wide grip puts the shoulder joint in an unfavourable position, placing strain on the acromioclavicular joint, coracohumeral ligaments and pectoralis major muscle.
-Additionally, provided that the angle of abduction/extension of the shoulder remains the same, a wider grip increases the torque on the shoulder, which increases the demands on the rotator cuff and biceps tendon, which stabilise the head of the humerus.
-The most common injuries during bench presses are shoulder joint dislocations, pectoralis major tears (most common in men), overuse and tears of the rotator cuff ligaments and muscles, and tendon inflammation.
-I would look for the causes in incorrect shoulder blade mechanics and a lack of anterior depression in individual repetitions.
-In addition, the lack of involvement of the latissimus dorsi muscle and the work on the pectoralis major muscle leads to its overload, resulting in injuries.
-Lack of stabilisation in the shoulder blade leads to overloading of the rotator cuff and muscles stabilising the shoulder joint, resulting in dislocations, humeral instability or injuries to the tendons surrounding the joint.
-Incorrect technique also leads to strain on the lumbar spine, as excessive bridging in the lumbar spine instead of the thoracic spine (because here we often have limited mobility and excessive kyphosis or flattening) causes compensation and excessive strain.
-Proper technique allows you to enjoy training longer without injuries to the shoulder girdle.
+Studies on the bench press have shown that using a wide grip places the shoulder joint in an unfavorable position, loading the acromioclavicular joint, coracohumeral ligaments, and the pectoralis major muscle.
+Additionally, provided the shoulder abduction/extension angle remains the same, a wider grip increases the shoulder’s torque, which increases the demands on the rotator cuff muscles and the biceps tendon, which stabilize the head of the upper arm bone.
+The most common injuries during the bench press are shoulder dislocations, tears of the pectoralis major muscle (most often in men), overloads and strains of the rotator cuff ligaments and muscles, and tendon inflammation.
+The causes I would look for include improper scapular mechanics and failure to perform anterior depression during lifts.
+Additionally, lack of engagement of the latissimus dorsi muscle and overreliance on the pectoralis major leads to its overload and resulting injuries.
+Lack of scapular stabilization leads to overload of the rotator cuff and muscles stabilizing the shoulder joint, resulting in dislocations, instability of the upper arm bone, or tendon injuries around the joint.
+Improper technique is also associated with overloads in the lumbar spine, because excessive arching in the lumbar spine instead of the thoracic spine (where we often have mobility limitations and excessive kyphosis or flattening) causes compensation and excessive overload.
+Proper technique allows longer enjoyment of training without injuries in the shoulder girdle area.

-It is believed that lumbar lordosis reduces the risk of injury during deadlifts.
-It is also important to keep the barbell close to the body to improve performance and reduce the risk of injury due to the more economical movement of the barbell along the body and the correct functioning of the shoulder blade together with the latissimus dorsi muscle.
-As for the knees, it is said that it is important not to extend the knees prematurely or excessively to avoid what is called a straight-leg deadlift, which occurs when the knees are close to or fully extended.
-This reduces the activity of the quadriceps and increases the activity of the spinal extensors, but perhaps more importantly, it results in a less upright torso position.
-This does not appear to affect the compressive forces on the L4/L5 disc, but it does reduce the L4/L5 moment and shear forces compared to a more bent posture.
-Performing deadlifts (especially with improper technique) more than once a week can lead to overloading the ligaments near the sacroiliac joint and, as a result, injury.
-A common sight at competitions in the context of deadlift injuries is a torn biceps during a mixed grip (so-called interception), most often caused by a lack of extension in the elbow joint and a shortened biceps brachii, because a muscle that cannot work at its full physiological range is weakened.
+It is believed that maintaining lumbar lordosis during the deadlift reduces injury risk.
+It is also important to keep the bar close to the body to improve efficiency and reduce injury risk due to a more economical bar path along the body and proper scapular function along with latissimus dorsi activity.
+Regarding the knees, it is said that it is important not to extend the knees prematurely or excessively to avoid what is called the stiff-legged deadlift, which occurs when the knees are near or fully extended.
+This reduces quadriceps activity and increases activity of the spinal erectors but, perhaps more importantly, results in a less extended torso position.
+It seems this does not affect compressive forces on the L4/L5 disc but reduces the moment at L4/L5 and shear forces compared to a more bent-over posture.
+Performing deadlifts (especially with improper technique) more than once a week may lead to overload of ligaments near the sacroiliac joint and subsequent injuries.
+A common sight at competitions regarding injuries during deadlifts is biceps tears with a mixed grip (so-called alternate grip), most often caused by lack of full elbow extension and shortened biceps brachii muscle, because a muscle that cannot work through its full physiological range is weakened.

-I wouldn't be myself if I didn't mention the pelvic floor muscles (PFM) in this article.
-Although not everyone would necessarily call it an injury, I am talking about stress urinary incontinence, but it is a very important issue for me, which I would like to discuss in order to normalise this topic as much as possible.
-There are various causes for this phenomenon.
-According to studies among female powerlifters, it occurs more often due to overly tense PFMs than to the fact that they are weak, because strength training with appropriate progression should strengthen them.
-However, a constantly tense muscle will be weakened - imagine that you are clenching your fist, after 5 minutes it is quite okay, after an hour it starts to hurt and after a longer time you do not have the strength to keep your fist clenched - PFMs behave in the same way; if we do not take care to relax them, they will function like the fist I described earlier.
-Without going into detail, I would like to point out here that stress urinary incontinence occurs in this sport and there is no shame in it, but you should seek help from a urogynaecological physiotherapist.
-Of course, this can also happen to men, more often in the form of rectal prolapse, but this dysfunction is definitely more common among women.
+I would not be myself if I did not mention the pelvic floor muscles (PFM) in this article.
+Although not necessarily anyone would call it an injury, I am talking here about stress urinary incontinence, which is a very important issue I want to bring closer to normalize this topic as much as possible.
+There are various causes of this phenomenon; according to studies, it occurs more often among female powerlifters due to overly tight PFM rather than weakness, because strength training with proper progression should strengthen them.
+However, a constantly tight muscle will be weak—imagine holding a clenched fist; after 5 minutes it’s okay, after an hour it starts to hurt, and after a longer time you have no strength to keep it clenched—PFM behave the same way if we do not care for their relaxation; they will function like the fist I described earlier.
+I want to point out, without going into details, that stress urinary incontinence happens in this sport and there is no shame in it; one should seek help from a urogynecological physiotherapist.
+Of course, this can also happen to men, more often as rectal prolapse, but among women, this dysfunction occurs much more frequently.

 Conclusion

-So what preventive measures should be taken to minimise the risk of injury in powerlifting?
-Powerlifters should definitely start paying more attention to cardio, which has a positive effect on the circulatory system, including the heart, and improves regenerative capabilities.
-Of course, at the beginning, I would recommend increasing the amount of walking and, if possible, increasing the intensity of aerobic exercise.
-In addition, do not underestimate the value of GPP, i.e. additional training with movements that are not specific to powerlifting, because it is worth moving in other planes than just the static three lifts.
-Studies show that regular use of the sauna is correlated with a lower rate of injuries, thus confirming its regenerative effect on the musculoskeletal system through the presumed mechanisms of increased blood flow in the skin and muscles, faster degradation of metabolic products, and the regulation of many genes specific to muscle growth and atrophy (9).
-Swimming as a form of leisure activity was correlated with fewer injuries (p = 0.027, r = -0.288).
-Additionally, I would like to remind you that 7-8 hours of sleep also has a positive effect on better regeneration and well-being.
-It would also be good to limit the amount of blue light exposure for at least half an hour before going to bed (use filter apps on your phone/laptop or special glasses, or pick up a book and read for half an hour :) ).
-Research indicates that older athletes (>30 years old) sustained significantly fewer injuries (p = 0.004; r = -0.373) than younger athletes.
-This may indicate greater training and competition experience.
-I also believe that more experienced individuals benefit from the help of coaches who create a tailored periodisation plan for them, rather than testing their maximum capacity every week during training, as is customary for younger individuals who are just starting their adventure in powerlifting.
+So what should prevention look like to minimize injury risk in powerlifting?
+Powerlifters should definitely start paying more attention to cardiovascular work, which positively affects the circulatory system including our heart and improves recovery capabilities.
+Of course, at first, I would recommend increasing the amount of walking and gradually increasing the intensity of aerobic exercises as possible.
+Additionally, do not undervalue GPP, that is, additional training with movements not specific to powerlifting, because it is worth moving in other planes than just the static three lifts.
+Studies indicate that regular sauna use is correlated with a lower injury rate, confirming its regenerative effect on the musculoskeletal system through presumed mechanisms of increased blood flow in the skin and muscles, faster breakdown of metabolic products, and regulation of many genes specific to muscle growth and atrophy (9).
+Swimming as a leisure activity was correlated with fewer injuries (p = 0.027, r = -0.288).
+Additionally, I remind you that 7-8 hours of sleep also positively affects better recovery and well-being; it would be good to limit blue light exposure at least half an hour before bedtime (apps with filters on phone/laptop or special glasses, or just take a book and read for that half hour :) ).
+Studies show that older athletes (>30 years) suffered significantly fewer injuries (p = 0.004; r = -0.373) than younger athletes.
+This may indicate greater training and competition experience; I also believe that more experienced individuals use coaches who design tailored periodization instead of testing max lifts every week in training, as younger people starting their powerlifting journey tend to do.

 BPC-157 in powerlifting

-When it comes to nutrition, powerlifters are not the best example, as they often do not pay attention to the nutritional value of the meals they eat, they do not limit their alcohol consumption, and in many cases they are overweight.
-If we add the use of performance-enhancing drugs to all this, our liver and internal organs may not necessarily be able to cope with inflammation.
-The BPC-157 peptide, which has a very low frequency of side effects, can be helpful in regenerating the digestive system.
-People who use BPC-157 report very good results in alleviating various symptoms related to stomach or intestinal function.
-If we are unable to avoid injury, studies on BPC 157 have consistently shown positive and rapid healing effects for various types of injuries, both traumatic and systemic, and for many soft tissues.
-It is a therapy for healing and restoring the functional capacity of soft tissue damage, with an emphasis on healing tendons, ligaments and skeletal muscles.
-Among the mechanisms of BPC's regenerative action is its ability to promote faster fibroblast growth, which results from increased expression and activation of FAK and palixilin proteins.
-Another healing mechanism is the stimulation of a process called angiogenesis (the formation of new blood vessels).
+Regarding nutrition, powerlifters are not the best example; they often do not pay attention to the nutritional value of their meals, additionally they do not limit alcohol much, and in many cases, overweight occurs.
+If we add doping substances to all this, our liver and internal organs may not cope well with inflammation.
+The peptide BPC-157 may help regenerate the digestive system, with a very low frequency of side effects.
+Among those using BPC-157, very good effects are reported in alleviating various symptoms related to stomach or intestinal function.
+If we fail to avoid injuries, studies on BPC-157 have consistently shown positive and rapid healing effects in various types of injuries, both traumatic and systemic, and in many soft tissues.
+It is a therapy for healing and restoring functional capacity of soft tissue damage, with emphasis on healing of tendons, ligaments, and skeletal muscles.
+Among the regenerative mechanisms of BPC-157 is the ability to accelerate fibroblast growth, resulting from increased expression and activation of FAK and paxillin proteins.
+Another healing mechanism is stimulating a process called angiogenesis (formation of new blood vessels).

 View all